 The list of robots that have featured prominently in books, magazines, movies and TV shows since the 1940s is huge.
 They all have been heavily influenced by the fertile imagination and creativity Asimov displayed in his robot books, although some of those new machines tend to bend the traditional laws of robotics in all kinds of manner.
 In this blog post, we’ll focus on 4 of the most well-known, loved and feared mechanical/engineered beings of all time.
 Taking into consideration the readers’ interest, we have decided to narrow the scope of our list to robots that have appeared from the 1960s onwards.

-In 1968 the world was taken aback by a movie (based on a book by the same title written especially for the project by author Arthur C. Clark) that broke conventions, used classical music as the soundtrack of outer space, blurred the lines between pop culture, entertainment and philosophy, in addition to boasting beauty and pathos never seen in sci-fi before.
-But what people remember mostly about the groundbreaking images and special effects put together by director Stanly Kubrick in the seminal 2001 – A Space Odissey is the sinister voice of the Robot HAL, which goes awry and takes over a spaceship on a mission to Jupiter.
-Besides the voice, all we see of HAL is a red light which functions as his eye.
-He is not a moving machine, but a computer with ramifications throughout the spaceship.
-HAL is responsible for monitoring all the mechanical functions of the spaceship, but is subordinate to the crew members, composed of a couple of human astronauts, who have the power to deactivate him.
+In 1968 the world was taken aback by a movie (based on a book by the same title written especially for the project by author Arthur C. Clark) that broke conventions in cinema, using classical music as the soundtrack of outer space and blurring the lines between pop culture, entertainment, and philosophy.
+But, most of all, what people remember about the groundbreaking images and special effects put together by director Stanly Kubrick in the seminal 2001 – A Space Odyssey is the sinister voice of the Robot HAL, which goes awry and takes over a spaceship on a mission to Jupiter.
+Besides the voice, all we see of HAL is a red light that functions as its eye.
+The robot is responsible for monitoring all the mechanical functions of the spaceship but is subordinate to the crew members, composed of two astronauts, who have the power to deactivate it.
 HAL seems to be friendly and accommodating at the beginning – it’s even seen playing chess with one of his bosses in a scene.
-However, when the humans sense that there seems to be something wrong with HAL, they decide to turn him off.
-Too bad their conversation is observed from a distance by HAL’s vigilant mechanic eye, which is able to read their lips.
-From then on, the robot will take whatever measures it needs to survive.
+However, when the humans sense that there seems to be something wrong with the machine, they decide to turn it off.
+Too bad their conversation is watched from a distance by HAL’s vigilant mechanic eye, which is able to read their lips.
+From then on, the robot will take whatever measures necessary to survive.

-In the early 1980s’ blockbuster movie Blade Runner, based on the 1968 novel Do Androids Dream of Electric Sheep? by Philip K. Dick, Alien director Ridley Scott astounded audiences worldwide with a disturbing and harsh dystopia, in which human beings and androids shared the same world, without being able to tell each other apart.
+In the early 1980s’ blockbuster movie Blade Runner, based on the 1968 novel Do Androids Dream of Electric Sheep? by Philip K. Dick, director Ridley Scott astounded audiences worldwide with a disturbing and harsh dystopia, in which human beings and androids shared the same world, without being able to tell each other apart.
 Robots were taken to a whole new level in this movie.
 Harrison Ford plays a replicant hunter, a blade runner, whose job is to track down and kill four androids (genetically engineered beings) who seem to have come back to Earth from the distant colonies.
 He carries on the orders without being aware that he himself is a replicant.
-The movie entered the realm of cult, and everybody claims to love it.
-I must admit I was totally enthralled by Blade Runner and his philosophical questions about what makes a human being human, when it first came out.
-I had never seen anything like that in sci-fi before.
-It was the very definition of cool.
+The movie became a cult, and audiences love it throughout the world.

-The most recent of the famous robots, BB-8, materialized only a couple of days ago, when Star Wars – The Force Awakens, the latest episode of the popular franchise, opened with a loud explosion in movie theaters across the planet on Dec 18th.
-Having cost U$ 200m to
+One of newest of the famous robots, BB-8, materialized only a couple of years ago when Star Wars – The Force Awakens opened with a loud explosion in movie theaters across the planet.